Source: Labour Force Survey, Quarter 4

 This briefing provides an overview of the number, population share, geographic distribution and citizenship of migrants in the UK.

-- Between 1993 and 2012 the foreign-born population in the UK almost doubled from 3.8 million to around 7.7 million.
+- Between 1993 and 2012 the foreign-born population in the UK more than doubled from 3.8 million to around 7.7 million.
 During the same period, the number of foreign citizens in the UK increased from nearly 2 million to 4.9 million.

 - London has the greatest number of migrants (2.8 million foreign-born people in 2012) among all regions with comparable data in the UK.